obfuscatedgenerated/ollieos_node/README.md

 ## Editing files

 The program ships with the `RealFS` filesystem implementation.

-This means the OS stores files to `ollieos_storage` in the directory you run the program from.
+The OS stores files in your app data directory:

+- Windows: `%appdata%/ollieos`
+- Mac OS: `~/Library/Application Support/ollieos`
+- Linux: `~/.config/ollieos`

 You can edit these files directly, and they will be reflected in the OS.

 Line endings should be **CRLF** and **will not be converted** to avoid breaking binary files.